Intermediate State Formation of Topologically Associated Chromatin Domains using Quantum Annealing: Methods

 We label the incidence matrix (qubits on the lattice in the Ising alternative picture) by a 1D string.
 This is achieved by mapping the marker-index $m$ and nucleosome index $n$ onto the qubit/node index $i$ as

 and since $m<M$ applies for all valid $m$, the inverse mapping follows trivially as

-with in modular ({\bf mod}) mathematics, {\bf div} refers to integer division, which gives the quotient (whole number part) of a division, ignoring the remainder.
+Within modular ({\bf mod}) mathematics, {\bf div} refers to integer division, which gives the quotient (whole number part) of a division, ignoring the remainder.

-This mapping ensures that the inner iteration concerns the markers and the outer iterations concerns the nucleosomes, so that variables of the same nucleosome but different markers will directly follow each other.
+This mapping ensures that the inner iterations concerns the markers and the outer iterations concerns the nucleosomes, so that variables of the same nucleosome but different markers will directly follow each other.